jina-ai/jina/README.md

 ### Scale, Distribute and Serve it <img align="right" src="https://github.com/jina-ai/jina/blob/master/.github/images/clock-10min.svg?raw=true"></img>

-We are not done yet.
-With an extremely trivial refactoring and 10 extra lines of code, you will get: **scaling out embedding**, **distributing the workflow**, **exposing REST interface** and so many more.
+With an extremely trivial refactoring and 10 extra lines of code, you can make the local script as a ready-to-serve service:

 1. Import what we need.
     ```python